strickinato/wambamjam-typetone/README.md

 - The fading out of letters
 - Being able to change which key and stuff you're in
 - Auto progress through

+Shift needs to act as a sustain:
+ - While shift is pressed, don't turn off notes
+ - But then when shift is released, send off notes to all of em